MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

     1. In Apps, click on Connect a new app.
     1. Choose the app you want to connect with (choose: “Platform A”).
     1. Complete the form with the info required.
-    1. Users can find info (i.e., API key, token, URL, secret key, client ID) required by different apps in our online guide.
+    1. Users can find info (that is,, API key, token, URL, secret key, client ID) required by different apps in our online guide.
     1. Click on Verify and save.

 ### ERP data transfer app functionality

-Workflow is an automation that allow several tasks to be repeated automatically, every time a trigger starts (i.e.: get an order by platform A).
+Workflow is an automation that allow several tasks to be repeated automatically, every time a trigger starts (that is, get an order by platform A).
 2 workflows are available in Contoso

 #### Workflow 1: Copy items from platform A to platform B